 Soon I was paddling almost in the shadow of the escarpment cliffs, which grew more magnificent as I went, dwarfing the boat as I drifted less than 100 feet from shore.
 I dare anyone not to feel very small in the presence of the ancient dolostone that loomed overhead.

 As usual for Georgian Bay, the water clarity was indeed impressive.
-It was possible to look down into nearly 30 metres of water and still see bottom.
+It was possible to look down into nearly 30 metres of water and still see the bottom of the bay.

 The sights grew steadily more striking as I paddled the shoreline.
-A short distance ahead was a “sea stack” along the shoreline.
-This formation was quite unlike the “flowerpots” found at other spots along the peninsula such as Cape Chin and Flowerpot Island.
-The Lion’s Head stack is a true sea stack; a massive spike projecting into the air.
+A short distance ahead was a “sea stack” along the coastline.
+This formation was quite unlike the “flowerpots” found at other spots along the peninsula, such as Cape Chin and Flowerpot Island.
+The Lion’s Head stack is a real sea stack, a massive spike projecting into the air.

-The cliff face along this section is particularly impressive, and reached its highest points.
+The cliff face along this section is particularly impressive and reached its highest points.
 Hiking is also readily at hand, with the venerable Bruce Trail running along the ridge.